belarte/git-tutorial/sections/branching.md

 to a remote, and delete them in a similar fashion.

 Listing branches is done with the `branch` command.
-This gives you the option to list local branches and view the remote branches they are tracking, if any.
+This gives you the option to list local branches and view the remote branches they are tracking, if any. `branch` is also used to create branches.
+You will need to pass it a name, and an optional reference.
+Without reference, it will create the branch at the current commit.

 To work with branches, we use the `switch` command.
 Historically this was done with the `checkout` command, so we will mention it here too because many online resources still mention it.
 Though you should get use to using `switch` as this